 Why would there be a trend towards not only private growth, but trading in private concerns (think the rise of private market places), unless public or government scrutiny was undesirable?

 The average VC fund achieves an acceptable rate of return only because of the "old boys club" culture in which often valueless properties are sold to "friends" in backroom deals.
 While there is the rare exceptions which create huge wealth for a few VC's, on average, nobody thinks of VC funds as capable of creating say 25% annual compound growth over say 5 decades – a metric easily achieved by good value investors.

 A few VC's as you know become extraordinarily wealthy through early investments in the right companies, but being able to replicate this is nearly impossible.
 Unfortunately many if not most VC endeavors never lead to real enduring shareholder value, and all to often resemble a sort of pyramid scheme instead – predicated on incestuous board positions.
 The VC world is truly a world of high risk – you could make it big here, but the odds are not in favor of sleeping well at night along the way.

 For these folks, "compounding" is a dead word, because the goal is getting rich "quick", there simply is no time to allow "compounding" to kick in.

 The Forbes 400 is nice but is this the correct canon?

-The magazine tells us how each person created there wealth and got on the list, but what they do not tell us is how they also fall off the list.
-While names are mentioned for those who no longer "made it" yearly, they do not give an explanation for this losing performance (bad investments is the universal culprit, inflation is a close second).
+The magazine tells us how each person created their wealth and got on the list, but what they do not tell us is how they also fall off the list.
+While names are mentioned for those who no longer "made it" yearly, they do not give an explanation for this losing performance (bad investments are the universal culprit, inflation is a close second).

 Consider the following: